pranavr2003/ml_project/report.md

 <br>

->> Majority of the columns are of type float64, with the exception of two (`number_of_elements`, `range_Valence`), which are of type int64 and hence take discrete values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Majority of the columns are of type float64, with the exception of two (`number_of_elements`, `range_Valence`), which are of type int64 and hence take discrete values.
 The dataset doesn’t contain any missing values, although it was found to contain 66 duplicate rows, which had to be dropped as part of data cleaning.

->> To understand the relationship between the features of the dataset and the target variable `critical_temp`, we make use of scatterplots and correlation matrices.
+&nbsp;&nbsp;&nbsp;&nbsp;To understand the relationship between the features of the dataset and the target variable `critical_temp`, we make use of scatterplots and correlation matrices.
 Samples of some scatterplots are shown below:

 <br>